PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs

 \subsection{Kinship Function}

 The kinship function was first proposed to construct a convex approximation of an indicator function in~\cite{feng2010kinship}.
 We generalize the concepts of~\cite{feng2010kinship} with two relaxations: \begin{itemize} \item We do not require the convexity of a kinship function. \item We do not require the random variables $\vecpar$ to be mutually independent.
-Instead, we assume that they are truncated non-Gaussian correlated. \end{itemize}
+Instead, we consider the more challenging cases where random parameters are truncated non-Gaussian correlated. \end{itemize}

 We slightly modify the definition of a kinship function.

 \begin{definition}[\textbf{Kinship function}] A kinship function $\kappa (z): [-1, \infty) \rightarrow \R$ is a function that satisfies the following constraints: \begin{itemize} \item $\kappa(z) = 1$ when $z=0$; \item $\kappa(z)\geq 0$ for any $z \in [-1, +\infty) $; \item $\kappa(z_1) \geq \kappa (z_2)$ for any $z_1 \geq z_2$ in the range $[-1,\infty)$. \end{itemize} \end{definition}